andreykiv/JavaAngularBootcamp/README.md

 Each of the exercices has it's own mySQL database, which is based on a server located remotly.
 Creation of the server was done using tools such us VirtualBox and Fedora 33 (Server Edition).

-Once connection was established through the driver that Java offers to it's users (mysql-connector-java) it was requested to create tables that are related between one another and finally to insert a valid registers that respects data constraints.
+Once connection was established through the driver that Java offers to it's users (mysql-connector-java), it was requested to create tables that are related between one another and finally to insert a valid registers that respects data constraints.